Nepal Country Commercial Guide

 Overview

 Domestic and international air passenger movements have increased significantly over the past decade, putting stress on Nepal’s civil aviation infrastructure.
-Kathmandu’s Tribhuvan International Airport (TIA), currently the country’s only international airport, handled 33,672 international flights in 2018, compared to 23,619 international flights in 2013.
-The airport has an outdated radar system and only one runway.
+Kathmandu’s Tribhuvan International Airport (TIA), currently the country’s main international airport which has only one runway, handled 33,247 international flights in 2024, an increase of 5.68 percent.
 Pre-COVID, the airport handled approximately 400 movements per day (take-off and landing) and at peak times exceeded its stated maximum capacity of 35 flights per hour.
-The Ministry of Culture, Tourism and Civil Aviation and the Civil Aviation Authority of Nepal (CAAN) have civil aviation infrastructure improvement projects planned in Kathmandu and throughout the country; these are valued at around $1.3 billion over the next fifteen years.
+The Ministry of Culture, Tourism and Civil Aviation and the Civil Aviation Authority of Nepal (CAAN) are planning civil aviation infrastructure improvement projects in Kathmandu and throughout the country; these are valued at around $1.3 billion over the next fifteen years.

 Total Local Production